The curriculum area of Technologies at Park Ridge SHS consists of the two distinct subject areas: Design Technology and Digital Technology.

 Year 8 - One semester elective

-Year 9 - Two semester elective
+Year 9 - Full year elective

 Home Economics offers students opportunities to discover and develop their critical and creative capabilities that enhance individual and family wellbeing.
 Through the contexts of food and textiles students explore the practical environment of a home economics kitchen and computerised sewing machines.
 This program is aims to assist individuals to make better lifestyle choices, in both nutrition and sustainability.

 Year 7 - one term for all students

 An introduction to Home Economics through the development of skills in food.
 Students explore the practical environment of a Home Economics Kitchen and Computerised sewing machines that sew and embroidery.